the-codinator/catan/server/README.md

 ---

 Ping the application to check live-ness at `/ping` \
-To see your applications health enter url `http://localhost:8081/healthcheck` \
+To see your applications health enter url `http://localhost:8081/healthcheck` (default DW admin API) \
-This is also proxied at `/health` for external access
+This is also available at `/healthcheck` for external access

 Swagger
 ---

 View Swagger docs at `/swagger`

+Implementation TODOs
+---

+- Dynamo DB integration
+- Moves & Trades API
+- Admin APIs
+- Long Poll for GET State
+- Server Hosting